CorporateVault LogoCorporateVault

 Did he go to jail?

 Yes.
-Ishan Wahi was sentenced to 24 months in federal prison.
-His brother, Nikhil Wahi, was sentenced to 10 months.
-This was the first time someone was sent to prison for insider trading involving cryptocurrency.
+Ishan Wahi was sentenced to 24 months in federal prison, and his brother Nikhil received 10 months.
+This was the first-ever criminal prison sentence for crypto-related insider trading.

 How was the crime discovered?